 Some ingredients we didn't appreciate:

-Well this is awkward - we liked all the ingredients!
-The only thing we might ask for is organic ingredients, like you can see in our Kendamil organic formula review, and our Loulouka Goat formula review.
+Well, this is awkward - we liked all the ingredients!
+The only thing we might ask for is organic ingredients as you can see in our Kendamil organic formula review, and our Loulouka Goat formula review.
 There are no probiotics in Kendamil Goat, but goat milk naturally contains a ton of prebiotics (and they add GOS), which in our opinion is even better than probiotics!

-Several baby formulas have ingredients that we don't appreciate such as palm oil, maltodextrin, starch, C. Cohnii oil, M. Alpina Oil, and more.
+Several baby formulas have ingredients that we don't appreciate such as palm oil, maltodextrin, starch, C. Cohnii oil, and more.

 Some other ingredients worth mentioning: